yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 There's an interesting interview between [Huberman -- Marc Andressen](https://open.spotify.com/episode/0qkK5lNuRFJq0o11Js5Hvl)

-1) Technically Smart.
+1) Technically Strong.
 Comparative advantage wins technology races, economic transactions are opportunity costs/ slight disassortative in the manner.
-Everyone builds on an almost a similar absolute advantage, it's optimal for your downstream suppliers.
+Everyone builds on top of an almost a similar absolute advantage, it's optimal for your upstream suppliers.
 (Eg. basic access to LLMs and cloud compute is universal expectation in 2025).

-2) Self-Conscious/ Deep thinker.
+2) Self-Conscious.
 Ability to understand nuance, high-frequency iterative self correction and alignment.

 3) Socially Intelligent.

 4) Directness, firmness, and clarity/ pragmatism of vision- People often say disagreability, however, I think it's inaccurate to it's cause.
 The ability to get something done even if people don't understand it why it matters.
 Admittedly this is hard to phrase.

 5) Grit: success in PMF or dominating the market works in a non linear manner when one hits a bifurication in the market or technology, the only way to build a strong market edge is to walk towards it for a long time.

-6) Hardworking: I'd prefer to say continously consistent with (highly) above average effort, this is related to Poisson analogy I've made in dating [Dating, analogies from Gale–Shapley, Optimal Stopping and Poisson](/blog/life/dating/).
-Since this maximizes exposure to luck by controlling the controllable.

-7) Optimistic: World is a positive sum game, usually the visionaries, Dell, Jack Ma, Musk, Page, Brin think of more of a world which could be bigger.
+6) Optimistic: World is a positive sum game, usually the visionaries, Dell, Jack Ma, Musk, Page, Brin think of more of a world which could be bigger.
 Zero sum games have finite markets by their definition, negative sum has decreasing market size.
 History has shown quality of life over the long run progressively better since the scientific revolution, it's fundamental and obvious truth.
 Also continuous forward movement is a dynamic process more likely to hit optimal outcomes, being a continously a target for luck.

-8) Creativity.
+7) Creativity.

+8) Solution oriented.
+Challenges are to be navigated not to label and worked-around.

 ### Some extras